Bioconductor/bioconductor.org/content/news/bioc_3_15_release.md

 New Software Packages
 =====================

-There are 61 new software packages in this release of Bioconductor.
+There are 78 new software packages in this release of Bioconductor.

+- [APL](/packages/APL) APL is a package developed for computation of Association Plots (AP), a method for visualization and analysis of single cell transcriptomics data.
+The main focus of APL is the identification of genes characteristic for individual clusters of cells from input data.
+The package performs correspondence analysis (CA) and allows to identify cluster-specific genes using Association Plots.
+Additionally, APL computes the cluster-specificity scores for all genes which allows to rank the genes by their specificity for a selected cell cluster of interest.

 - [ASURAT](/packages/ASURAT) ASURAT is a software for single-cell data analysis.
 Using ASURAT, one can simultaneously perform